paigecalvert/docusaurus-helm/versioned_docs/version-3.0/chart_template_guide/accessing_files.md

+---
-# Accessing Files Inside Templates
+title: "Accessing Files Inside Templates"
+description: "How to access files from within a template."
+sidebar_position: 10
+---

 In the previous section we looked at several ways to create and access named templates.
 This makes it easy to import one template from within another